 What is Graston Technique?

-The method was started by David Graston and employs a collection of six stainless steel instruments of particular shape and size, which are used by practitioners to rub patients' muscles in order to detect and resolve adhesions in the muscles and tendons.
+The method was started by David Graston and employs a collection of six stainless steel instruments of particular shape and size, which are used by practitioners to rub patients' muscles in order to detect and resolve adhesion in the muscles and tendons.

-The Graston Technique is designed to help the practitioner identify areas of restriction and attempt to break up fibrous scar tissue or an adhesion.
+The Graston Technique is designed to help the practitioner identify areas of restriction and attempt to break up fibrous scar tissue or adhesion.

 Graston Technique Goals

 Breaking down the scar tissue and fascial restrictions

 Improve range of motion

 Promote healing of injured tissue